 If you take only part of your money out of a pension pot, and you will not take another cash payment from the pension pot before the end of the tax year, you can claim a tax refund (if appropriate) using form P55.

 If you do not, or are not allowed, to claim a tax refund during the year

 If you do not make a claim during the tax year, HMRC should look at all of your PAYE records after the end of the tax year.
-Where there has been a tax overpayment of any amount or an underpayment of at least £50, HMRC will send you a ‘P800’ calculation.
+If you have not paid the correct tax, HMRC will send you a ‘P800’ calculation.
 This should pick up on overpayments that have not been claimed within the tax year.
 But if the system fails, you may not hear from HMRC or you may get a P800 calculation that is incorrect, so you need to try to understand your situation for yourself.